Kentucky Atlas and Gazetteer

 Saint Francis is a Marion county town about 12 miles northwest of Lebanon.
 It was settled in the early nineteenth century and was originally known as Chicago, named for the city in Illinois for reasons now obscure.
 It was Chicago Station on the railroad by about 1866.
 In 1938 the town and post office were renamed Saint Francis, after the local Saint Francis of Assisi Church.
 Residents complained that their mail was often misdirected to Chicago, Illinois.

-The Chicago post office opened in 1834 and was renamed Saint Francis in 1938.
+The Chicago post office opened in 1834, was renamed Saint Francis in 1938, and closed in 2011.

 Loretto, Kentucky Saint Francis, Kentucky Burkes Spring, Kentucky Dant, Kentucky Maker's Mark Distillery Sisters of Loretto Nerinx, Kentucky Holy Cross, Kentucky To Bardstown, Kentucky To Manton, Kentucky To Saint Catharine, Kentucky To Geographic Center of Kentucky To Lebanon, Kentucky To Saint Mary, Kentucky To Raywick, Kentucky To New Hope, Kentucky To Gethsemani, Kentucky